166 related texts · 8 related myths · Page 1 of 4

 The Torah prohibits chametz in two locations during Passover: in your houses and in your boundaries.
 But a careful reader might wonder whether these two prohibitions share the same...

-"Seven days shall it be with its mother" — the Torah requires a first-born animal to remain with its mother for seven days before it can be given to a Kohen (a priest).
-But the Mek...
+"Seven days shall it be with its mother", the Torah requires a first-born animal to remain with its mother for seven days before it can be given to a Kohen (a priest).
+But the Mekh...

 The Mekhilta raises a fascinating question about the relationship between laws that existed before the giving of the Torah at Sinai and those that were introduced at Sinai itself. ...

-And that's where today’s little gem from Sifrei Bamidbar (a legal commentary on the Book of Numbers) comes in.
-The verse we're focusing on is from Bamidbar (Numbers) 28:24: "As the...
+That's where today’s little gem from Sifrei Bamidbar (a legal commentary on the Book of Numbers) comes in.
+The verse But why is it even there?
+Why does the Torah need to explicitly...

-This passage deals with the rules surrounding chullin (חולין), which refers to non-sacrificial meat – basically, regular, everyday meat that wasn't part of a Temple offering.
-The q...
+The rules surrounding chullin (חולין), which refers to non-sacrificial meat – basically, regular, everyday meat that wasn't part of a Temple offering.
+The question at hand is: what...

 The Hebrew Bible says God told Noah to enter the ark, and that rain would begin in seven days (Genesis 7:4).
 It does not explain why seven days.
 The Targum Jonathan does, and the e...